huntercox/wp-color-palette-plugin/README.txt

 7. Choose to enable passing this array to the client-side DOM for usage on frontend by checking the "Add colors to root element as CSS variables." checkbox.
 8. If checked, colors are output via an inline-stylesheet to the <head> of the HTML document.
 9. CSS variables with corresponding IDs are added to the body element within the stylesheet.

+**Usage with SCSS**

+In order to use these variables with SCSS you must format the variables like this:

+$green: --green;
+$indigo: --indigo;
+$pink: --pink;
+$yellow: --yellow;
+$blue: --blue;
+$red: --red;
+$purple: --purple;

+Where --green is your color's ID and $green is the variable you'll use through your SCSS files.

+**ATTENTION:**
+This method does not work with certain Sass functions such as lighten(), darken() and rgba().
+You cannot pass an interpolated variable through these functions.